With news circulating worldwide about the Bali floods and more heavy rainfall, here's what's really happening in Bali right now.

 - Pick reputable operators: Whether for tours, drivers, or boats, skip the cheapest option and prioritise safety.

 - Keep plans flexible: Bali’s weather can change fast.
-Have a backup cafe, spa, or activity in mind if the rain hits.
+Have a backup in case the rain hits (cafe, spa or indoor activities).

 How you can help while travelling in Bali

 - Support local charities: Community groups, food kitchens, and animal shelters are supporting those affected by the floods.
 Even a small contribution goes a long way.
-Here’s a shortlist of organisations working on the ground right now:
+Here’s a shortlist of organisations working on the ground:

-– Mission Pawsible and BAWA: They’re rescuing animals from flood zones.
+– Mission Pawsible and BAWA: They rescue animals year round, even in flood zones.

 – Scholars of Sustenance and Feed Bali: They deliver food packages to flood victims.

-– Ragam Foundation, KEMBALI, and Bali Life Foundation: They raise funds and deliver donations as well as daily essentials to the worst-hit areas and those in need.
+– Ragam Foundation and Bali Life Foundation: They raise funds and deliver donations as well as daily essentials to those in need.

 – Sungai Watch: They’re working tirelessly to clean up debris from Bali’s clogged waterways.

 - Support small businesses: Keep eating, shopping and booking with local operators.
-They’re the backbone of Bali’s economy, so skip the Aussie cafe or Mediterranean villa for a change and choose a locally-owned and operated business instead.
+They’re the backbone of Bali’s economy, so skip the Aussie cafe or Mediterranean villa and choose a locally-owned and operated business instead.

 - Be mindful in flood-hit areas: Don’t block roads, litter, or ignore local guidance.
-A bit of respect goes a long way.
+Respect goes a long way.

 - Check in with people around you: Ask your staff, neighbours, guides and friends if they’re okay.
 Even better, offer to help in any way you can.